 How can I get treated with remdesivir as an antiviral for COVID-19?

 If you get treated at a HealthPartners hospital because you have a severe case of COVID-19, you may receive remdesivir for your symptoms.
-We are currently not able to offer outpatient remdesivir at this time.
+We are not able to offer remdesivir as an outpatient treatment at this time.

 Reduce your chance of severe COVID-19 symptoms

-Even as the coronavirus continues to change, one thing remains the same: the COVID-19 vaccine is still protecting people from severe illness.
-The best thing you can do to protect yourself from severe illness is get the COVID-19 shots you need.
-And, if you or your children have tested positive for COVID-19 and are at high risk of getting severe COVID-19, talk to your doctor about options to keep a mild case from getting worse.
+Even as the coronavirus continues to change, one thing remains the same: The COVID-19 vaccine is still protecting people from severe illness.
+The best thing you can do to protect yourself from severe illness is to get an updated COVID-19 vaccine when it becomes available (usually in September).
+And if you or your children have tested positive for COVID-19 and are at high risk of getting severe COVID-19, talk to your doctor about options to keep a mild case from getting worse.